machinelearningnuremberg/QuickTune/README.md

 If you use any other dataset, make sure to provide the datasets in a format accepted by Timm library.
 You have to pass the datasets descriptors for the execution as presented in the example bash scripts.

+## QuickTuneTool (QTT)

+If you are interested in QTT for real image classification datasets, we suggest you try our package [QuickTuneTool](https://github.com/automl/QTT).
+We are planning to extend it to other modalities.

 ## Citation

 You can cite our work as follows: